relic374/pixel-railfight/README.md

 Over time I will be adding more guides<br>
-I also plan on creating a modding software (named PDC, Pixel Data Compiler), that should be out in the hear future
+I also plan on creating a modding software (named PDC, Pixel Data Compiler), that should be out in the hear future In addition to that, I will be creating a software that allows simple and easy complimation.
+It would allow you to also add a custom icon for your mod!
+I plan on releasing this within the week (project Hydro).

 (Disclaimer: I did got permission from the creator to upload this)